VirtusLab-Open-Source/formts/examples/inputs/mui-multi-select-input/README.md

-# MUI multi-select input example
+# MaterialUI multi-select input example

 This example showcases usage of multiple select input from MaterialUI